mantil-io/mantil.go/README.md

 instance and exposes each exported method of that struct.
 Where the default implementation has a single function as an entrypoint.

-Package is intented for usage inside Mantil project.
+Package is intended for usage inside Mantil project.

 Package also provides simple key value store interface backed by a DynamoDB table.
 It manages that table as part of the Mantil project.
 It is created on demand and